gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [run-all](#run-all)

-The path to the cache directory.
+The path to the Terragrunt provider cache directory.
 By default, `terragrunt/providers` folder in the user cache directory: `$HOME/.cache` on Unix systems, `$HOME/Library/Caches` on Darwin, `%LocalAppData%` on Windows.
 The file structure of the cache directory is identical to the Terraform [plugin_cache_dir](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) directory.
+Make sure to read [Provider Caching](https://terragrunt.gruntwork.io/docs/features/provider-caching/) for context.

-### terragrunt-provider-cache-complete-lock
+### terragrunt-provider-cache-disable-partial-lock-file

-**CLI Arg**: `--terragrunt-provider-cache-complete-lock`
+**CLI Arg**: `--terragrunt-provider-cache-disable-partial-lock-file`
-**Environment Variable**: `TERRAGRUNT_PROVIDER_CACHE_COMPLETE_LOCK`
+**Environment Variable**: `TERRAGRUNT_PROVIDER_CACHE_DISABLE_PARTIAL_LOCK_FILE`
 **Commands**:
 - [run-all](#run-all)

-Disables Terraform [_plugin_cache_may_break_dependency_lock_file_](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-installation) feature.
-When this feature is enabled, Terraform generates `.terraform.lock.hcl` files based on the files in the cache directory.
-If the flag is set Terragrunt disable this feature and before each `init` command runs `terraform providers lock` to generate complete `.terraform.lock.hcl`, which in turn downloads providers from the original registry, which is not fast.
+By default, Terraform does _not_ use the cache for modules without a lock file.
+This results in lots of extra provider downloading.
+To work around this, for modules without a lock file, Terragurnt provider caching enables the [_plugin_cache_may_break_dependency_lock_file_](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-installation) feature, which allows Terraform to generate a partial lock file if it finds the providers it needs in the cache.
+This avoids lots of unnecessary provider downloads, but results in partial lock files.
+If you wish to disable this feature, set this flag flag, and Terragrunt will run `terraform providers lock` before `init` for modules without lock files, which will generate a complete lock file, but at the cost of more provider downloads.
+Make sure to read [Provider Caching](https://terragrunt.gruntwork.io/docs/features/provider-caching/) for context.

 ### terragrunt-provider-cache-hostname